 As the blood flows in these areas it helps the cells of the blood vessels and capillaries get rid of their natural toxic waste products, which is less able to happen without a good blood flow.
 This also increases the production of ‘histamines.’
 Histamines are a natural substance produced by every cell in the body when it is under attack and it carries away the toxins.
 Histamine is what causes itching.

-Also no more than 400 mg of niacin per day should be taken without supervision, since higher amounts means many other supplements also must be increased at the same time.
+Also no more than 400 mg of niacin daily should be taken without supervision, since higher amounts means many other supplements also must be increased at the same time, read Clear Body, Clear Mind, which is all about Hubbard’s Purification Program.

 Niacin should always be taken with vitamin B complex – for details on taking niacin and vitamin B complex see Supplements – Description & Doses.